wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 4.2.0 =
+* Fixed: Can now delete custom product fields

 = 4.1.0 =
-* Fixed: Patched an issue where saving products on Physical Only stores was not functioning.
+* Fixed: Patched an issue where saving products on Physical Only stores was not functioning
-* Added: Ads are removed if you've already purchased everything and have them uploaded.
+* Added: Ads are removed if you've already purchased everything and have them uploaded

 = 4.0.4 =
 * Added: Custom fields now save to Order Notes